line/armeria/site/src/sphinx/server-annotated-service.rst

 Decorating an annotated service with a custom decorator annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As you read earlier, you can write your own decorator with :api:`DecoratingServiceFunction` interface.
+As you read earlier, you can write your own decorator with :api:`DecoratingHttpServiceFunction` interface.
 If your decorator does not require any parameter, that is fine.
 However, what if your decorator requires a parameter?
 In this case, you can create your own decorator annotation.
 Let's see the following custom decorator annotation which applies :api:`LoggingService` to an annotated service.